jjmchew/jjmchew.github.io/JS230/01-initialNotes.md

   - will contain everything between the next opening or closing tag
   - will depend on how HTML text is actually written (formatted)
 - `.textContent` : returns all text content within an *element* (including whitespace)
+- `.data` : returns the textual content of a text node
+    - this belongs to the `CharacterData` DOM interface which presents textual data as a `DOMString` (a String-like object)

 ### Traversing nodes
 - DOM nodes connect to each other via properties that point to other nodes